Hoyt Sherman Place: History

-In 1850, Hoyt purchased five acres of land in Des Moines for $105.
-In 1877, Hoyt Sherman Place, the family home, was completed with the help of William Foster (Iowa architect).
+In 1850, Hoyt Sherman purchased five acres of land in Des Moines for $105.
+In 1877, Hoyt Sherman Place, the family home, was completed with the help of William Foster, an Iowa architect.
 Almost immediately, it is noted in writings to be, "a society showplace of the grandest scale."
-Among its distinguished guests in history are General Sherman, General Ulysses S. Grant, General Philip Sheridan, and Major William McKinley.
+Among its distinguished guests are General William Tecumseh Sherman, brother of Hoyt, General Ulysses S. Grant, General Philip Sheridan, and Major William McKinley.

-In 1893, Hoyt Sherman rented his home out to The Sisters of Mercy from Davenport, Iowa.
-Within the walls of the home, the Sisters created the first Mercy Hospital.
-It held 52 beds and operated for nearly two years.
+Hoyt Sherman had moved to Fort Des Moines, IA, at the age of 21, in 1848, when Fort Des Moines was then a frontier town.
+Sherman, a lawyer, and later was appointed the city's postmaster by President Zachary Taylor.
+During the Civil War, President Abraham Lincoln appointed him as an Army Paymaster with the rank of major.

+Sherman was involved in the formation of the Equitable of Iowa Insurance Company, the Des Moines school system, the waterworks system and other essential facilities.

 Sherman and his wife, Sara, raised five children, Frank, Addie, Charles, Arthur, and Helen, in the home.
 Major Hoyt Sherman died in January 1904.

-In 1995, the Hoyt Sherman Place Foundation was founded by the Des Moines Women's Club.
-Ownership of the house and all art and artifacts contained in it were given to the Foundation by the Des Moines Women's Club.
-The club also provided an endowment, which was increased by the sale of the painting To the Memory of Cole by Frederic Edwin Church.
-In 2017 the Hoyt Sherman Place Foundation completed restoration of all major paintings in the collection.
+In 1893, The Sisters of Mercy, from Davenport, Iowa, rented the home and created the first Mercy Hospital.
+It held 52 beds and operated for nearly two years.

+The Des Moines Sherman Hill neighborhood is named after Hoyt Sherman Place.

 The house was added to the National Register of Historic Places in 1977.
-In 2015 Hoyt Sherman Place was inducted into The Iowa Rock 'n' Roll Hall of Fame.
-The Des Moines Sherman Hill neighborhood takes its name from Hoyt Sherman Place.